tomy2105/KnowledgeNotes/cpp/cpp20.md

 Designated initialization allows initialization of members by their name using "dot syntax".

-Initialization must be done in same order as members are declared, missing members are default initialized.
+Initialization must be done in same order as members are declared (**unlike C99**), missing members are default initialized.

 ```cpp
     struct MyStructBase {